Arfameher/machine_conditions-unsupervised/README.md

 ***
 ### Description
-This is a group project to check whether the machines working have an abnormal sound being produced and need maintenance.
+This is a solo project to label the machines as normal and abnormal using the clustering models.
-We have implemented classification models that we learnt in our BeCode Machine learning module.
+We have implemented clustering models that we learnt in our BeCode Machine learning module.

-We tried to use different models for each machine and arrive at a good machine learning model that predicts the abnormality of a machine using the sound wave given as input.
+We tried to use different models for each machine and arrive at a good machine learning model that predicts the labelling of a sound wave- whether it is normal or abnormal.

 ***
 ### Installation